 Home Sleep Testing

-The second format for formally testing sleep is done in the home.
-The advantages of home sleep testing include the opportunity to maintain a normal sleeping environment without unusual disruptions of a testing setting.
-Many insurers are now paying for home sleep analysis.
-Home sleep study is less expensive and can be an option for those with high deductibles or no insurance.
+The second format for testing sleep is done in the home.
+It involves fewer electrodes and focuses on sleep breathing to diagnose sleep apnea.
+The advantages of home sleep testing include the opportunity to maintain a normal sleeping environment without unusual disruptions of a test setting.
+All insurers are now paying for home sleep analysis.
+It is less expensive and can be an option for those with high deductibles or no insurance.